 To find out the details of the MPs and their contact details, you can view information on our UK Parliament page.

-The last general election was on Thursday 7 May 2015.
+The last general election was held on Thursday 8 June 2015.

 European parliamentary elections are held every five years, normally in June.
 The election dates are set by the European Parliament.